Public EV Charging vs. Home Charging: Why the Big Price Gap?

 1. EV Charging Station Infrastructure Costs

-Setting up and maintaining public charging stations involves significant upfront and ongoing expenses.
-These include land acquisition, electrical grid upgrades, networking fees, and software for managing payments and availability.
+Installing and servicing of the public charging infrastructure is expensive both initially and long-term.
+These are purchasing land, improvement of electric grid, internet connections, and payment and availability management software.
 Businesses that operate public EV charging stations pass these costs onto consumers through higher per-kWh pricing.

 2. Convenience and Demand-Based Pricing